w3f/1KC/README.md

 2. Accept or deny.
 Once we review your proposal, we will get in touch with you about the status.
 3. Define your delivery.
 All tasks will have different delivery requirements; we will communicate what your contribution needs to fulfill.
-4. Funding.
+4. Fund.
 Once both parties finalize the delivery of the task, the team will deposit your rewards to the account shared with us.

 ### Submission reviews